 "Just Get the Wings Level"

-When I am trying to teach aero-tow to students I spend most of the time telling them to 'get the wings level'.
+When I try to teach aero-tow to students, I spend most of the time telling them to get the wings level.
 Most of the time they over control and try too quickly to get aligned.
 This results in going back and forth behind the towplane.

-Let's say you have a 200 ft rope and you are out of position, lets say the towplane is 20 degrees off the nose.
-Which is not unheard of with students but it is pretty far out of position.
-That should put you less than 70 ft out of position, there is slack, a shorter rope, etc. But let's go with that for now.
-If you have to move the glider back over 70 ft you would not use a 45-degree bank angle to realign.
+Let's say you have a 200ft rope and are out of position; let's say the towplane is 20 degrees off the nose.
+Which is not unheard of among students, but it is far out of position.
+That should put you less than 70 feet out of position; there is slack, a shorter rope, etc. But let's go with that for now.
+If you have to move the glider back over 70 feet, you would not use a 45-degree bank angle to realign.
 Imagine being 70ft off center-line of the runway, it would probably be a pretty subtle bank angle to move back over to align with the runway.
-Probably not much more than a 10-degree bank angle if that.
-Use that though when you are out of position behind the towplane.
+Probably not much more than a 10-degree bank angle, if that.
+Use that thought when you are out of position behind the towplane.

 This is best not done by diving back into position if you are high.
-Unless of course, you want slack in the rope.
-My preference is a slip, you can see the rope and I do not have to move my knee out the way for the spoilers.
-In most cases, this would work just fine in a glass-ship.
-However, rotor or XC aerotow a slip might not be enough and the spoilers are required.
+Unless, of course, you want slack in the rope.
+I prefer a slip; you can see the rope, and I do not have to move my knee out of the way for the spoilers.
+In most cases, this works fine in a glass-ship.
+However, rotor or XC aerotow slip might not be enough, and spoilers are required.

 Another issue is where to look.
-My preference is looking through a toilet paper roll with one eye closed staring at the towplane.
-That is the next problem with "Just get the wings level," you have to look around to see what level is.
+Imagine looking through a toilet paper roll with one eye closed, staring at the towplane.
+That is the problem with "Just get the wings level."
+You have to look around to see what level it is.
 Looking at the horizon is crucial at this point.
 Looking beyond the towplane at the horizon, looking at your wingtips to make sure they are where they are supposed to be.
-It is really hard to determine if the wings are level if you are never turning your head.
+It is hard to determine if the wings are level if you never turn your head.

 Look around and remember you are in a separate aircraft, so that requires paying attention to your attitude and not staring at the towplane.